santhiya2703/daily-report/13.12.2019/README.md

 6.Inserting an element into a array

-7. calculating the sum and average of an array
+7.calculating the sum and average of an array